 Chair Morreale stated he considered the changes made to the application too minimal to qualify the proposal as anything other than a rehearing.
 Hillman agreed that the changes were not significant.
 Butler reminded the Board that the shed that was formerly built in this location was illegally constructed by the previous owner.
-Howarth indicated that he lives relatively close to the subject property and considered the application a conflict of interest.
+Howarth noted that he lives quite close to the subject property and wished to recuse himself from considering the application.